Kazaam: Reception and legacy

-On Rotten Tomatoes, Kazaam has an approval rating of 5% based on 37 reviews and an average rating of 2.82/10.
+Kazaam has been heavily panned by critics since its release.
+On Rotten Tomatoes, the film has an approval rating of 5% based on 38 reviews and an average rating of 3.1/10.
 The site's critical consensus reads, "Crafted from a mix of genre clichés, Kazaam doesn't know what kind of film it wants to be, and Shaq's larger-than-life charisma is stifled by rote filmmaking and an unimaginative story."
 On Metacritic, the film has a score of 24 out of 100 based on 14 critics, indicating "generally unfavorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.
+Audiences surveyed by CinemaScore had a more positive reception to the film, giving it "B+" grade on scale of A+ to F.

 Roger Ebert gave the film 1.5 stars, writing: "Shaq has already proven he can act (in Blue Chips, the 1994 movie about college basketball).
 Here he shows he can be likable in a children's movie.
 What he does not show is good judgment in his choice of material. [...] the filmmakers didn't care to extend themselves beyond the obvious commercial possibilities of their first dim idea."
 Gene Siskel of the Chicago Tribune awarded the film one star and described the film as "the kind of project someone probably told Shaq would sell to kids.
 It's marketing, not moviemaking."

 Shaquille O'Neal's performance in the film was considered poor and has since been referenced in a number of movies, including Scary Movie, mainly either criticizing his acting or gloating about it.
 The film grossed $18.9 million against a $20 million production budget.
 In a 2012 interview with GQ magazine, O'Neal said: "I was a medium-level juvenile delinquent from Newark who always dreamed about doing a movie.
 Someone said, 'Hey, here's $7 million, come in and do this genie movie.'
 What am I going to say, no?
 So I did it."

 Shazaam

 The nonexistent film Shazaam was purported to have starred Sinbad (pictured) as a genie.

-Imagine if you woke up this morning and Disney's 1998 animation A Bug's Life did not exist.
-After endlessly scouring the internet, you'd come up with nothing, despite your own distinct memories of a bunch of ants going on wild hijinks through the undergrowth.
-You'd turn to your best friend, your brother, your mum, and say, "Hey, remember A Bug's Life?
-It was about ants", and your friend/brother/mum would turn to you and says: "No, darling.
-You're thinking about Antz."

-This is how those who believe in the "Sinbad genie movie" feel when people say they are simply getting confused about Shaq's Kazaam.
-Twin films – remarkably similar movies that are released at the same time – are relatively common.